alex-look-987/ibapi-realtime-server/docs/readme.md

 - Streamlit
 - SQL

 > **NOTE:** Both backend and frontend can be replaced or extended depending on customer needs.
+Also programming languages.

 ---